-The SIFLT states that the overall outcomes of transport investment, as governed by these principles, should maintain and improve the quality of life of citizens and be consistent with environmental, climate and biodiversity objectives, imperatives and obligations, including those arising from the EU Habitats Directive.
+The SFILT states 'the overall outcomes of transport investment, as governed by these principles, should maintain and improve the quality of life of citizens and be consistent with environmental, climate and biodiversity objectives, imperatives and obligations, including those arising from the EU Habitats Directive'.

-The need for the Proposed Scheme is supported by the 'priorities' set out by the SILFT as the infrastructure it will support the improvement and expansion of public transport capacity and provide significantly improved facilities for active travel.
-The Proposed Scheme will improve the efficiency of public transport and encourage mode shift through delivering journey time savings on the corridor.
+The Proposed Scheme is supported by the 'priorities' set out by the SFILT (DTTAS 2015) as the infrastructure will support the improvement and expansion of public transport capacity and provide significantly improved facilities for active travel.
+The Proposed Scheme will improve the efficiency of public transport and encourage mode shift through delivering journey time savings and reliability on the corridor.